Read the Amazing Newborn’s FAQs

 - To help prepare for going back to work

-At the present time, we are contracted with some insurance companies.
-Not all insurance companies offer contracts to IBCLC’s.
+At the present time, we are contracted with many insurance companies.
+Not all insurance companies offer contracts to IBCLCs.

 A consultation varies in length depending on the issue/concern and the baby.
 On average, a consultation lasts about 1.5 hours.

 - If possible, try to feed your baby about an hour or more prior to the consultation.
-That will avoid the baby being too full and refusing to eat during the consultation or too hungry and frantic.
+That will prevent the baby from being too full, refusing to eat during the consultation, or being too hungry and frantic.

-- Have good records that show the feeding pattern of the baby and the number of wet and dirty diapers for the last few days.
+- Have good records showing the baby’s feeding pattern and the number of wet and dirty diapers for the last few days.
+Have a list of the baby’s weights since birth and the date of that weight.

 - Have goals for what you want to achieve.
 This will allow the Lactation Consultant to assist you in planning ways to achieve your goals.